Erik Sommers

 Erik Sommers is an American television writer, television producer and screenwriter.

 Career

 Erik Sommers began his career working on the production staff of Stark Raving Mad.

 During his time as a writer on American Dad, he met Chris McKenna, who would become his writing partner.
-Together they co-wrote The Lego Batman Movie and Jumanji: Welcome to the Jungle (both 2017), as well as part of the first Marvel Cinematic Universe (MCU) Spider-Man trilogy from 2017–2021 and co-wrote another MCU film, Ant-Man and the Wasp, in 2018.
+Together they co-wrote The Lego Batman Movie and Jumanji: Welcome to the Jungle (both 2017), as well as part of the Marvel Cinematic Universe (MCU) Spider-Man movies from 2017–present and co-wrote another MCU film, Ant-Man and the Wasp, in 2018.